6.1 Relationship chemistry

 Play with your positioning.

+Instead of waiting to the last moment.
+Which an awful lot of authors do.
 They don’t like marketing.
 They don’t like the language of it or the style of it or the feel of it.
 So they put it off until they’re done writing.

 So now they’ve got a completed manuscript, but instead of relaxing and celebrating, they have to get back to work and draft marketing materials under pressure.